Barrel aged French craft beer in a glass

 Why do brewers use old barrels instead of new ones?

-Using barrels that previously held wine or spirits is key.
-The wood has already given up some of its strong flavors, and the residual liquid in the wood can introduce interesting microbes and tastes.
+Using barrels that before held wine or spirits is key.
+The wood has already given up some of its strong flavors, and the residual liquid can introduce interesting microbes and flavors.
 It’s like a second life for the barrel, adding layers of complexity to the beer that a new barrel wouldn’t provide.